Gallio/mbunit-v3/src/Extensions/ReSharper/Gallio.ReSharperRunner/Readme - Debugging.txt

 4. Load a suitable solution for testing such as the MbUnit.Samples.sln.

-5. Normally ReSharper runs tests using an external test runner process.
-Unfortunately that hinders debugging.
-To run tests within the same process, select the tests to run in the Unit Test Session tool window then click the "Run Thread" button.
+5. ReSharper runs tests using an external test runner process.
+Unfortunately that hinders debugging, the only solution I've found is to add a Debugger.Break() statement.
-   This is a special button that is enabled by the "/ReSharper.Internal" option mentioned above.

 6. Continue as usual.